 This way of thinking has gone into my projects that I work on.
 For example- when I walk into a hardware store and see a ‘bracket’, or any other item, some may say “this bracket was designed for one thing and one thing only”… no… It’s a piece of metal that can be used for whatever you need it for.
 I’m sure if King Graham had a bow and arrow for that yeti, it would have taken care of the problem, but he didn’t… he had a pie (that is, if he hadn’t eaten it already).

 All that being said, adventure gaming for me as a generation x-er, when computer gaming was at its peak and helped children’s minds develop and grow, was invaluable, both then and now.

 And it all started with 8 floppy disks and “Not a Game Boy!”

-So, thank you to Sierra Online; to Ken & Roberta Williams, but mostly to my Dad who, even though he would’ve never admitted it, liked the games just as much as I did.
+So, thank you to Sierra Online; to Ken & Roberta Williams, to the music team who brought so much more life into an already great adventure, but mostly to my late father who, even though he would’ve never admitted it, liked the games just as much as I did.
 What, you think I bought that Q-Bert and cheap controller?

 This one is worth checking out and segues perfectly into King’s Quest VI, Heir Today, Gone Tomorrow.